Get

 Friendly, kind, caring, loving, confident, reliable, intelligent

-Also known as white Golden Retrievers and rare white European Retrievers, their coats are light cream or white color that is a stark contrast to the traditional yellow and red-gold coats.
+Also known as white Golden Retrievers and rare white European Retrievers, their coats are pale cream or almost white color that is a stark contrast to the traditional yellow and red-gold coats.
 What was once considered a fault, and still is in many kennel clubs, English Cream Golden Retrievers have the “rare dog” appeal.

 Let’s take a look at the history and origins of the English Cream Golden Retrievers!